 Another offshoot of the ALA, the ALSC, or Association for Library Service to Children, focuses on providing library services to the youth of the country, as well as maintaining the children’s branches of local libraries nationwide.
 In partnership with the ALA, the ALSC offers the Bound to Stay Bound scholarship to students who combine passions for the library with a penchant for elementary education.

 Applicants must be pursuing a career as a librarian and have been accepted to or taking classes at an ALA-accredited library school.
-The application consists of an official academic transcript, three references, and a personal statement describing their commitment to children and knowledge.
-If accepted into the program, the scholars receive a financial reward of $7,500 in return for a commitment to work in an ALSC/ALA accredited children’s library program upon graduation.
+The application consists of an official academic transcript, three references, as well as a personal statement describing their commitment to children and knowledge.
+If accepted into the program, the scholars receive a financial reward of $8,000 in return for a commitment to work in an ALSC/ALA-accredited children’s library program upon graduation.

 Interested in Library Sciences?
 Check out College Raptor’s free match tool to discover schools around the country that offer it as a major!